 Go to the Computer Registration page to learn about registering your personal computer or mobile device for the USC network.

 As a USC student, you receive a special Gmail account that allows you to use your @usc.edu email address.
 This account gives you 30 gigabytes of online storage space and provides access to Google’s online word processing and spreadsheet programs, sharable calendars, and more.
 You may sign up after you have completed the first login process.
-See itservices.usc.edu/google for information about eligibility and activation instructions.
+See itservices.usc.edu/google for more information on Google Apps at USC.

 The USC Network